y0ung4my/librarycatalog/README.md

 **DONE** As a librarian, I want to search for a book by author or title, so that I can find a book when there are a lot of books in the library.

+**DONE** As a patron, I want to know how many copies of a book are on the shelf, so that I can see if any are available.
+(Hint: make a copies table; a book should have many copies.)

 * As a patron, I want to check a book out, so that I can take it home with me.
 I should only be able to do this if I am logged in.

-* As a patron, I want to know how many copies of a book are on the shelf, so that I can see if any are available.
-(Hint: make a copies table; a book should have many copies.)

 * As a patron, I want to see a history of all the books I checked out, so that I can look up the name of that awesome sci-fi novel I read three years ago.
 (Hint: make a checkouts table that is a join table between patrons and copies.)

+**Due Dates:**

 * As a patron, I want to know when a book I checked out is due, so that I know when to return it.